GabyGold67/LimbsSafetySw_ESP32/README.md

 The most simple and usual devices employed are two pushbuttons for the hands position monitor, which enables a foot switch.
 The enabled foot switch, when pressed, activates the  machine production cycle.

 ## Limitations:
-The software is specifically designed to be applied in the activation of **"launch and forget" cycle machines**, although it might be applied to other kind of machines, previous security fitness analysis and testing.
+The software is specifically designed to be applied in the activation of **"launch and forget" cycle machines**, although it might be applied to other kind of machines, previous security fitness analysis and testing required, not only as a complete solution for the specified security requirement, but also as part of a more complex security solution depending on the machine controlled.

 The **"launch and forget" cycle machines** specific type the software is developed for have the following characteristics:
-- The switch starts -"launches"- an individual production cycle.
+- The switch starts -_launches_- an individual production cycle.
 - Once started there is no control over the cycle execution, including Emergency Exception activations.
 - The machine has no signal provision to ensure the successful execution of the cycle start.
 - The machine has no signal provision to inform about the production cycle evolution.